You are here

 References: Potent neutralizing antibodies directed to multiple epitopes on SARS-CoV-2 spike.
 Liu L, Wang P, Nair MS, Yu J, Rapp M, Wang Q, Luo Y, Chan JF, Sahi V, Figueroa A, Guo XV, Cerutti G, Bimela J, Gorman J, Zhou T, Chen Z, Yuen KY, Kwong PD, Sodroski JG, Yin MT, Sheng Z, Huang Y, Shapiro L, Ho DD.Liu L, et al. Nature.
 2020 Jul 22. doi: 10.1038/s41586-020-2571-7.
 Online ahead of print.
 PMID: 32698192

-Funding: NIH’s National Institute of General Medical Sciences (NIGMS) and Common Fund; Jack Ma Foundation; JPB Foundation; Samuel Yin; Brii Biosciences; Tencent Charity Foundation; Roger Wu; Carol Ludwig; Peggy and Andrew Cherng; Simons Foundation; NY State Assembly; Health@InnoHK (Centre for Virology, Vaccinology and Therapeutics); Innovation and Technology Commission; The Government of the Hong Kong Special Administrative Region.
+Funding: NIH’s National Institute of Allergy and Infectious Diseases (NIAID), National Institute of General Medical Sciences (NIGMS), and Common Fund; Jack Ma Foundation; JPB Foundation; Samuel Yin; Brii Biosciences; Tencent Charity Foundation; Roger Wu; Carol Ludwig; Peggy and Andrew Cherng; Simons Foundation; NY State Assembly; Health@InnoHK (Centre for Virology, Vaccinology and Therapeutics); Innovation and Technology Commission; The Government of the Hong Kong Special Administrative Region.